Author: BC Writer

 As soon as a woman becomes aware of hair loss caused by their extensions, rather than have it covered up by a hairdresser, they should seek the advice of a professional hair loss expert.
 The first step to encouraging hair regrowth is to take a break from extensions so that the hair has a chance to grow back naturally.

 A hair loss expert, such as those employed by The Belgravia Centre, will be able to examine thinning patches and provide an accurate diagnosis as to the cause.
 With a diagnosis in place, the hair loss expert will be able to create a treatment plan tailored to the client’s exact needs.
-This may take the form of a clinically proven treatment such as Minoxidil which is a scientifically proven medication for treating hair loss in women approved by the MHRA, as well as a number of possible hair growth boosters such as the Hair Vitalics dietary supplement or the HairMax LaserComb.
+This may take the form of a clinically proven treatment such as Minoxidil which is a scientifically proven medication for treating hair loss in women, licensed by the MHRA, as well as a number of possible hair growth boosters such as the Hair Vitalics dietary supplement or the HairMax LaserComb.
 These treatments would also be monitored during regular visits to the London clinic to track progress and adjust the treatment plan as required.

 We understand Katie Price’s devotion to her hair and that of our other clients which informs everything we do at The Belgravia Centre.
 Our bespoke treatment plans have an impressive track record backed by hundreds of success stories.